 The Department of Primary Industries and Regional Development is responsible for the sustainable management of Western Australia’s fisheries, to ensure that we have fish for the future.
 In this activity, students learn how fish dissections provide valuable research information that contributes to making informed management decisions.

-Students will work in pairs to complete their own fish dissection, as well as collecting and recording information about the general biology of their fish.
+Students will collect and record information about the general biology of their fish and complete their own fish dissection.
 They will extract the ear bones, or otoliths, from their fish, learn how to identify the sex of their fish and find out how research on fish gonads is vital in setting recreational fishing rules and regulations.

 Cost: $8.00 per student

 In the Fish Dissection activity, students will be given a brief presentation which explains the process of fish dissection and its importance to sustainable fisheries management.
 They will then observe a demonstration of a fish dissection before completing their own fish dissection and labelling a worksheet of the fish’s internal and external features.

 Through the completion of this activity, students will be able to:

 - Identify the internal and external features of a bony fish.